Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 Step 4: Perform Basic Troubleshooting Steps

-Once you have found possible causes for the symptoms your fridge is displaying, here are some basic troubleshooting you could do:
+Once you have found possible causes for the symptoms your fridge is displaying, here are some basic troubleshooting steps you could do at your local store.

-1. Unplug the Fridge: Always unplug from the power supply before commencing any kind of repair to avoid electrical hazards.
+1. Unplug the Fridge: Always unplug from the power supply before commencing any repair to avoid electrical hazards.

 2. Clean the Coils: The dirty coils are a common reason for cooling problems.
-Clean them using a coil brush.
+Clean them using a coil brush to ensure your refrigerator operates at its best and maintains its color.

-3. Test the Thermostat: If there is a thermostat, then turn it to the coldest setting and listen for a clicking sound, which means that it is working.
+3. Test the Thermostat: Ensure that the thermostat in your Samsung refrigerator is functioning correctly to maintain the desired temperature.
+If there is a thermostat, turn it to the coldest setting and listen for a clicking sound, indicating that it works correctly in your smart home system.

-4. Check the Fans: Ensure the condenser and evaporator fans work unimpeded.
+4. Check the Fans: Ensure the fans operate correctly to maintain optimal temperature and storage conditions.
+Ensure the condenser and evaporator fans work unimpeded.

-5. Check the Defrost Drain: Fill a mixture of equal water and vinegar into the drain, which works to clear blockages out.
+5. Check the Defrost Drain: Fill a mixture of equal water and vinegar into the drain, which works to clear blockages out, an option that may vary in effectiveness.

 Step 5: Know When to Call in the Professional